Doesn't Man's Best Friend Deserve More than Life on a Chain?

 The Golden Rule of Housetraining is...

-Never let an un-housetrained dog out of your sight while the dog is inside!
+Never let an un-housetrained dog out of your sight while inside!
 Every time a dog relieves himself inside, it teaches him it’s OK.
 An un-housetrained dog should be either:

 (1) Inside, with you watching him